1910 Atlantic hurricane season

-The 1910 Atlantic hurricane season was the period during the summer and fall of 1910 in which tropical cyclones formed in the North Atlantic Ocean.
-The season was fairly inactive, with only five storms; however, three grew into hurricanes and one became a major hurricane.
+The 1910 Atlantic hurricane season was a fairly inactive season, with only five storms.
+Three of those systems, however, grew into hurricanes and one became a major hurricane.
 The season got off to a late start with the formation of a tropical storm in the Caribbean Sea on August 23.
 September saw two storms, and the final tropical cyclone—Hurricane Five—existed during October.
 All but one of the storms made landfall, and the only cyclone which remained at sea had some effects on the island of Bermuda.

 The season's first storm had limited reported impacts on land, and the subsequent system caused more severe damage in southern Texas and northern Mexico.
 Hurricane Three dropped torrential rainfall on Puerto Rico before striking the same region as the previous cyclone.
 Hurricane Four bypassed Bermuda to the east, where some property damage was reported.
 Hurricane Five was the most catastrophic storm of the season, buffeting western Cuba for an extended period of time as it slowly executed a counterclockwise loop.
 Death tolls from the hurricane are estimated in the hundreds.

 In addition to the five official tropical storms, a disturbance in the middle of September that tracked from east of the Lesser Antilles to off the coast of Canada was studied for potential classification.
 Despite producing gale-force winds, the system was likely extratropical in nature, and any time it may have spent as a tropical storm was brief.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 64.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph (63 km/h), which is the threshold for tropical storm intensity.
 Thus, tropical depressions are not included here.